libavg/libavg/sphinxdoc/player.rst

             Tells the system to assume a size for the physical screen, overriding operating system information.
 The parameter is the size in millimeters as a :py:class:`Point2D`.
-This function affects the values returned by :py:meth:`getPhysicalScreenDimensions` and :py:meth:`getDPI`.
-It is useful for situations in which the OS cannot know the size (e.g. projectors) and when the automatic functions return wrong values (which happens, unfortunately).
+This function affects the values returned by :py:meth:`getPhysicalScreenDimensions` and :py:meth:`getPixelsPerMM`.
+It is
+            useful for situations in which the OS cannot know the size (e.g. projectors) and when the automatic functions return wrong values (which happens, unfortunately, because of operating system deficencies).

         .. py:method:: clearInterval(id) -> bool